|obverse Chapter 5·||Turning Signs (Contents)||References||blog|

-Fact and fiction differ not in their presence to the mind, nor do ‘inward’ and ‘outward’ realities.
+Facts and fictions differ not in their presence to the mind, nor do ‘inward’ and ‘outward’ realities.
 Peirce found a way to describe the nature of that presence, in terms of its formal elements, and prior to any distinction between appearance and reality.
-He called this study phenomenology for awhile, then renamed it phaneroscopy because of its focus on the phaneron, which in its undifferentiated unity includes whatever may become the object of our attention or function as a sign.
+He called this study phenomenology for awhile, then renamed it phaneroscopy because of its focus on the phaneron, which in its undifferentiated unity includes whatever may become the object of our attention.
 Nothing we can mention is external to it; indeed the very externality of the external world is internal to the phaneron.

 The types of formal ‘elements’ of the phaneron are sometimes called ‘categories’ by Peirce – specifically, ‘universal categories,’ as Peirce explained in one of his Harvard Lectures (EP2:148):

 the word Category bears substantially the same meaning with all philosophers.
 For Aristotle, for Kant, and for Hegel, a category is an element of phenomena of the first rank of generality.
 It naturally follows that the categories are few in number, just as the chemical elements are.
 The business of phenomenology is to draw up a catalogue of categories and prove its sufficiency and freedom from redundancies, to make out the characteristics of each category, and to show the relations of each to the others.
 I find that there are at least two distinct orders of categories, which I call the particular and the universal.
 The particular categories form a series, or set of series, only one of each series being present, or at least predominant, in any one phenomenon.
 The universal categories, on the other hand, belong to every phenomenon, one being perhaps more prominent in one aspect of that phenomenon than another but all of them belonging to every phenomenon.
-I am not very well satisfied with this description of the two orders of categories, but I am pretty well satisfied that there are two orders.Later (CP 1.288) he wrote that
+I am not very well satisfied with this description of the two orders of categories, but I am pretty well satisfied that there are two orders.A few years later (CP 1.288, MS 295) he wrote that